tuduongquyet/uget-macos/README.md

 	and run the script.
 Copy the output of the script to the marked place in `Info.plist`.

-*	Before the release, update the Geany version and copyright years inside `Info.plist` and `create_dmg.sh`.
+*	Before the release, update the uGet version and copyright years inside `Info.plist` and `create_dmg.sh`.
 Also update the `-release` targets in `geany.modules` file to point to the new release.
 Dependencies inside `geany.modules` can also be updated to newer versions.